AnsariAbdullah/codewars-solution/trash/readme.md

 ## array.filter
 The filter() method creates a new array filled with elements that pass a test provided by a function.
 This method does not execute the function for empty elements.
 The method does not change the original array.

+## array.find
+The find() method returns the value of the first element that passes a test.
+It method executes a function for each array element and returns undefined if no elements are found.
+It does not execute the function for empty elements.
+It does not change the original array.